taming-the-state-in-react/taming-the-state-in-react/manuscript/04-redux-advanced/03-redux-architecture.md

 export default App;
 ~~~~~~~~

-- second, the `Stories` component receives the `stories` as props and renders for each story a `Story` component
+Second, the `Stories` component receives the `stories` as props and renders for each story a `Story` component.

 {title="src/components/Stories.js",lang="javascript"}
 ~~~~~~~~